Skip to content

 How Level-Funded Plans Work at 30 Employees

-The difference appears at the end of the year.
-If claims run lower than expected, unused claim dollars may be returned to the employer.
-This refund potential directly rewards healthier utilization and efficient plan design.
+The difference appears at the end of the plan year.
+If claims run lower than expected, unused claim dollars may be returned to the employer based on the program’s reconciliation terms.
+This refund potential can directly reward healthier utilization and efficient plan design, and it changes the psychology of the plan.
+When the employer can benefit from a good claims year, leadership becomes more motivated to implement practical improvements—better education, smarter plan design, stronger primary care utilization—because it can reduce net cost rather than simply helping the carrier.

-Level-funded plans also tend to produce more stable renewals because pricing is based on the group’s own experience rather than pooled assumptions.
+Level-funded plans also tend to produce more stable renewals because pricing is based more heavily on the group’s own experience rather than purely pooled assumptions.
+That does not mean renewals will never increase.
+It means increases are more often tied to explainable factors, and the employer has more tools to influence outcomes over time.

 Partially Self-Funded Plans and Transparency